LoyaltyNZ/hoodoo/guides_0300_active_record.md

 #### <a name="Dating"></a>Dating

+##### <a name="Automatic_Dating"></a>Automatic Dating

 > Advanced topic.
 Dating support only works with the PostgreSQL database, version 9.3 or later.
+There is also a [_manual dating_ approach](#Manual_Dating) which requires a non-standard pattern for updates or deletions that cannot use normal ActiveRecord methods, but is database-agnostic and can be higher performance.

 Normally with Active Record, when attributes of a model are updated, the row representing that model in the database is changed with no permanent record of its previous state.
 Likewise, if a row is deleted from the database, there is no record kept of its previous state or even that it ever existed.